microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-aggregation.md

 ## Example 2: Apply an aggregation filter based on a previous request

-In this example, we apply an aggregation filter that is based on the **aggregationFilterToken** returned for `docx` as the `FileType` field in example 1.
+In this example, we apply an aggregation filter that is based on the **aggregationFilterToken** returned for `docx` as the `FileType` field and `From 2021-09-01T09:08:19.6224752Z up to 2021-11-09T09:08:19.6224752Z` as the `lastModifiedTime` field in example 1.

 The string value assigned to the **aggregationFilters** property follows the format **"{field}:\\"{aggregationFilterToken}\\""**.
 If multiple values for the same filter are required, the string value assigned to the **aggregationFilters** property should follow this format : **"{field}:or(\\"{aggregationFilterToken1}\\",\\"{aggregationFilterToken2}\\")"**.

+The datetime-formatting string value assigned to the **aggregationFilters** property follows the format **"{field}:{aggregationFilterToken}"**.

 ### Request